ofgot/Space-Explorer-App/README.md

-Space Explorer App
+#🚀 Space Explorer App version A1-A3
-Description:
-This mobile application allows users to explore and manage space-related content.
+Space Explorer is a mobile application for discovering and managing space-related content.

-Features:

-Launches: Browse a list of space launches, view detailed information, and add launches to favorites.

-News:
+#News

-Initially, there are no news articles.
+- Initially, there are no news articles.

-Users can load sample news by pressing the Reload button.
+- Load sample news by tapping the Reload button.

-Search and filter news articles.
+- Search and filter news articles by keywords.

-View article details and add comments.
+- View detailed articles and add personal comments.

-Select multiple news articles for bulk actions (e.g., deletion).
+ -Select multiple articles for bulk actions like deletion.

+#Memories
-Memories: View saved memories linked to launches or articles.
+Explore and manage saved memories linked to space launches or news articles.

+#Settings
-Settings: Manage app preferences and appearance.
+Customize your app preferences and appearance.

-Favorites: View all saved launches and news in one place.

-Technical Details:
+#⚙️ Technical Highlights

-Built with Jetpack Compose and Room database.
+- Built with Jetpack Compose and Room Database.

-Supports dark and light themes.
+- Navigation with multiple graphs and Bottom Navigation.

+- Dark/light theme support.

+- State management with ViewModel, StateFlow, and LiveData.

-Handles screen rotation and application restarts without data loss.
+- Proper behavior on screen rotation and application restart without losing data.

+- Dependency injection with Koin.